tsahara/r7rs/content/overview.md

 not conflict with the lexical syntax described in this report.
 \end{itemize}

-\subsection{Error situations and unspecified behavior}
+### 1.3.2.
+Error situations and unspecified behavior
 \label{errorsituations}

 \mainindex{error}